-The increasing sophistication of mobile devices, data and 'always-on connectivity' means IT plays a role in almost every business - no matter how small.
+The increasing sophistication of mobile devices, data and data collection methods combined with 'always-on connectivity' means IT plays a role in almost every business - no matter how small.
 As technology has evolved within business, so has IT law and it touches on all sorts of activities, from purchasing IT equipment to the way employees use technology.

-Technology-related laws have emerged in areas such as data protection to cope with concerns over privacy including the new General Data Protection Regulations.
 Other regulations relating to the internet, such as restrictions on 'spam' email and protection for online consumers, have become increasingly important (these are covered in our 'Sales and marketing' section).
-And with most businesses having some kind of interaction with customers online whether through an e-commerce site or social media profile, it's important to ensure that you understand and comply with these and similar rules.
+Most businesses interact with customers online in one way or another, whether through an ecommerce site or social media profile.
+This means it's important you understand and comply with these and similar rules.

-Remember also that other general business regulations, covered elsewhere on the Law Donut, can be applied to technology.
+Remember also that other general business regulations can be applied to technology.
 For example, health and safety laws cover computer use, while intellectual property laws apply to software, databases, designs and copyright material on websites.
 Likewise, disability discrimination regulations apply just as much to services provided online as to retail premises.

 IT systems and services can be complex - and often vital to your business.
 Whether you're purchasing IT, negotiating IT services or outsourcing some of your IT functions, clear contracts and enforceable service level agreements are crucial.